logo

-She married Edward Griffin about 1856 in Toronto, Ontario, Canada.
-Edward was born about 1816 in Ireland.
-They were Roman Catholic.
+She married Edward Griffin on April 16, 1865 in Toronto, Ontario, Canada.
+Edward was born about 1819 in Tipperary, Ireland.

 At the time of the 1861 census, they were living in the Saint Andrew's Ward of Toronto.
 The household consisted of Edward who was 42, Eliza who was 30, a Mrs. Treahy who was 64 and was born in 1797 in Ireland, Mary Ann, William, and Margaret.